Notable People

 The old article liked the inspirational angle, Jewish immigrant helps lead vaccine development.

-That is the biography worth preserving.
+That is the biography to preserve.